MadenedDM/circly/laurel-client-py/README.md

-Very basic mockup in python for the sake of writing it fast, not good.
-Once the server is more usable then a rewrite of it in Rust should be done.
+Very basic mockup in python for the sake of writing a client fast for the sake of interfacing with the server.
+Once the server is more usable and reliable then a rewrite of it in Rust should be done.